 Take in the incredible sight lines of Paris at the Eiffel Tower.
 The Eiffel Tower is fun to walk up (or you can take an elevator) –make sure you book a ticket at the bottom if you want to go to the very top of the tower.
 By the river, cruise tours and carousels light up at night.

 Explore the underground at the Catacombs.
 Older kids will be spooked and amazed by this unique experience.
 Book in advance to skip the lines and enter at a specific time.

 See the Gargoyles at the Cathedral of Notre Dame.
+Note that a fire has impacted Notre Dame in April 2019.
+Reconstruction after the fire may impact visiting hours; please contact local authorities for updates.
 Visit one of the most famous cathedrals in the world.
 The long line in front of the church moves quickly.
 It is free to enter.
 You can pay for an audio guide upon entering or learn about the history of the church through the displays in the church.
 To see the gargoyles up close, book a separate ticket in advance.
 Enjoy the play area and garden on the back side of the church as well.

 Visit a Patissiere to pick out a delicious pastry treat.
 Don’t leave Paris without eating lots of delicious desserts.
 A great one to try is Liberté, well-known for their pastries and croissants.